-For non-sensor related problems (e.g. no reading on instrument) refer to section 3.5 Troubleshooting unexpected readings (continued from previous page)
+For non-sensor related problems (e.g. no reading on instrument) refer to section 3.5

-Symptom Diagnostic/Remedy Reading is not changing Condensation will occur if the temperature of the sample system, at any point is below (colder) the dewpoint temperature of the sample gas.
-Once having formed, the sample reaching the sensor will have a dewpoint equal to the temperature of the condensation, regardless of the dewpoint of the sample at the sample point.
-Slow Response It is usually more satisfactory to bleed a sample gas at atmospheric pressure through the sensor sampling chamber, and to use 1/8" (3mm) o.d. sample pipe.
-See below re: sample pipe material, also see section 2.3 Dry Reading return sensor for full calibration to your representative.
-Wet Reading Cure the leak, or replace unsuitable pipe with copper or stainless steel.
-Flexible con- nections should be made with PTFE pipe.
-NEVER use rubber or plastic pipe.
-This type of indicator reads about 10°C dry at about -50°C dewpoint due to tempera- ture gradients within the device.
+Symptom Diagnostic/Remedy Condensation will occur if the temperature of the sample system, at any point is below Reading is not (colder) the dewpoint temperature of the sample gas.
+Once having changing formed, the sample reaching the sensor will have a dewpoint equal to the temperature of the condensation, regardless of the dewpoint of the sample at the sample point.
+It is usually more satisfactory to bleed a sample gas at atmospheric pressure Class through the sensor sampling chamber, and to use 1/8" (3mm) o.d. sample pipe.
+Slow Response See below re: sample pipe material, also see section 2.3 Dry Reading return sensor for full calibration to your representative.
+Cure the leak, or replace unsuitable pipe with stainless steel.
+Flexible connections should be made with PTFE pipe.
+NEVER use rubber or plastic pipe. pipe.
+A method to quickly check for a leak is to increase the flow rate of the sample.
+If the reading starts to dry down with increased flow, it is an indication that Wet Reading there is a leak in the system.
+This type of indicator reads about 10° C dry at ,, et recasing about -50°C dewpoint due to temperature gradients within the device.
 The error increases at drier levels.
-Dry the sensor, install sensor in either a known dry gas stream i.e. instrument quality air or dry nitrogen, or place sensor in a dry can or bottle of desiccant and seal the con- tainer from outside air (the shipping container is designed for this purpose) Remove (unscrew) sensor, if the current does not change even momentarily, then the problem is with the instrument, otherwise the problem may be with the sensor.
+Dry the sensor, install sensor in either a known dry gas stream i.e. instrument quality air or dry nitrogen, or place sensor in a dry can or bottle of desiccant and seal the container from outside air (the shipping container is designed for this purpose) Remove (unscrew) sensor, if the current does not change even momentarily, then the problem is with the instrument, otherwise the problem may be with the sensor.
 Check sensor connection or replace sensor.